seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

-Proper use of XML doc comments can be refactor-proof when refering to other code as symbols instead of strings (ex `<see cref="SomeType" />`).
+Proper use of XML doc comments can be refactor-proof when referring to other code as symbols instead of strings (ex `<see cref="SomeType" />`).

 ```csharp
 /// <summary>